 The Society of Jesus formally mandates and supports record keeping and the maintenance of archives to provide a window into the origins, development, spirit, and charism of the Society and its members throughout the world.

-The Jesuit Archives and Research Center houses the collective memory of eleven past and current administrative provinces of the Society of Jesus in the United States.
-These eleven include the Buffalo, Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New York, Northeast, and Wisconsin Provinces.
+The Jesuit Archives & Research Center houses the collective memory of twelve past and current administrative provinces of the Society of Jesus in the United States.
+These twelve include the Buffalo, Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New Orleans, New York, Northeast, and Wisconsin Provinces.
 The archives also houses the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.

 From a desire to honor the wisdom of Superior General Pedro Arrupe, the Jesuit Archives has striven to fulfill its mission as a repository of record for the largest religious order of men in the Catholic Church.